casics/dassie/utils/README.md

    ```
    where `PID` is the process id of the `mongod` process as reported by `start-empty-mongodb`.

 If all went well, there will be a database directory named `lcsh-db` in the current directory.
-This can be used to replace the `lcsh-db` directory in the parent Dassie directory.
-It can also be saved as a database dump, and used to replace the file `lcsh-dump.tgz` in `../data`.
+This can be used to replace the `lcsh-db` directory in the Dassie directory [../dassie/lcsh-db](../dassie/lcsh-db).
+It can also be saved as a database dump, and used to replace the file `lcsh-dump.tgz` in [../dassie/data](../dassie/data).